Jessybrenens/Test/DRAFT/Chapter07.md

 "A pleasure, Mr. Reeves," Mira said, voice steady despite the surge beneath.
 This man was responsible for her parents' death.
 The architect of Project Watershed.
 Standing before her, extending his hand.

 She took his hand briefly, maintaining her professional mask.
-Victor's grip was firm, his assessment swift and dismissive—just another specialist, useful but ultimately insignificant.
+Victor's smile curved, a thin veil over the steel in his eyes—just another specialist, useful but ultimately insignificant.

 "Tidefall University," he remarked.
 "An interesting choice for consultation, Elian.
 Their research methodologies are rather... traditional."